sjnam/mpresty/README.md

 Getting started
 ---------------
-You can write the metapost or tikz or graphviz script of the image you want to draw in the html file, and the mpresty converts the code into the image
+You can write the metapost or tikz or graphviz script of the image you want to draw in the html file, and the mpresty converts the script into the image.

-The graphics scripts are inserted into the html in codes or uri format.
+The graphics scripts are inserted into the html in codes or are stored in a file and uri format of `src` of `img`.

 ````html
 <html>